lab1092/blender-manual_ja/manual/lighting/shadows.rst

 Ray-traced shadows produce very precise shadows with very low memory use, but at the cost of processing time.
-This type of shadowing is available to all lamp types except :guilabel:`Hemi`.
+This type of shadowing is available to all lamp types except *Hemi*.

 As opposed to
 FIXME(Link Type Unsupported: #lamps;